 - Contact the authorities.
-Contact law enforcement immediately if you feel like you’re in danger or if the stalking is causing you significant distress.
+Contact law enforcement immediately if you feel you’re in danger or the stalking is causing you significant distress.
 They will be able to help protect you and investigate the situation further.

 How to Prevent Political Cyberstalking

-- Don’t engage with the stalker: It can be tempting to want to engage with the person who is cyberstalking you, but it is essential to resist this urge.
+- Don’t engage with the stalker: It can be tempting to engage with the person who is cyberstalking you, but it is essential to resist this urge.
 Engaging with the stalker will only encourage them and give them a false sense of importance.

 - Block and report the stalker: If you are being harassed or threatened by someone on social media, you should first block that person from your account.
 You should also report them to the platform’s administrators so that they can take appropriate action.

 - Keep evidence of the stalking: If you are being stalked, it is essential to keep proof of the harassment.
 This evidence can help if you take legal action against the stalker.